tnear/linux/docker.md

 **Docker Containers**: A container is a runtime instance of a Docker image.
 It runs isolated from the host environment by default, only accessing host files and networks if configured to do so.

+## Dockerfile
-**Dockerfile**: This is a text file that contains all the commands a user would otherwise call on the command line to assemble an image.
+A `Dockerfile` is a text file that contains all the commands a user would otherwise call on the command line to assemble an image.

 Example `Dockerfile`:
 ```
-# Use the official Ubuntu as a parent image
+# Use the official Ubuntu as a parent image.
+# 'FROM' is typically the first line in a Dockerfile.
 FROM ubuntu:latest

-# Update packages and install Python
+# change the working directory.
+Subsequent statements
+# which use relative paths will start from here.
+WORKDIR /app

+# RUN runs a command inside the image being built.
+# RUN is commonly used to install and configure packages
 RUN apt-get update && apt-get install -y python3

+# COPY adds files and folders to your image's file system
+COPY main.js /app/main.js

+# ENV sets environment variables available to containers
+ENV PATH=$PATH:/app/bin
 ```

 ## API